 - How the nominee meets the award criteria

 - Complete contact information for the nominee, including telephone numbers and the nominee’s eagle email address, to facilitate SoTY committee contact with the nominee.

 All who accept the nomination must submit an electronic file with their portfolio to the office of the Dean of the College of Arts & Sciences, care of Dr. Mary Ann Zager email@example.com, by Wednesday April 25th, 2018, accepting the nomination and authorizing the committee members to access their academic file.

 Candidates for the College of Arts & Sciences Student of the Year Awards prepare a brief portfolio containing materials that demonstrate their achievements.
 All portfolios must contain:

 - A statement (no more than 2 pages in length) from the student that supports his/her nomination.
 This statement demonstrates the achievements of the student in leadership, scholarship, and service.

-- At least one letter of reference from a faculty member in the student's major who supports and can describe to the SoTY committee how this student's efforts, projects, presentations, or other output in their major exemplifies the qualities of a student in this program.
+- A letter of reference from a faculty member in the student's major who supports and can describe to the SoTY committee how this student's efforts, projects, presentations, or other output in their major exemplifies the qualities of a student in this program.

-- At least one reference contact (including name, title, email address, and phone numbers) from a person who has direct evidence of the student's commitment to service.
+- A reference contact (including name, title, email address, and phone numbers) from a person who has direct evidence of the student's commitment to service.